Why Use This

 3. Validate status for operation

-4. Determine target skill by language
+4. Determine target skill by task_type

 5. Prepare context package